How to create and configure an additional disk on an instance

 C:\> diskpart

-Use the following series of DISKPART commands to set the disk to online:
+Run these DISKPART commands to bring the disk online:

 DISKPART> san